Inside JRE-Germany: A Conversation with former President Christian Ottenbacher

 How long have you been in the board of JRE?
 What does this role represent for you?

-I joined the board in 1998 and was European president from 1999 to 2001.
-I then remained on the board until 2008.
+I joined the board in 1998 and served as European President from 1999 to 2001.
+I remained on the board until 2008.

 What goals would you like to (or did you) achieve as a JRE board member?